JeffBeers/Popular-Songs-Trends-2023/README.md

 Before you begin, you will need to meet the following requirements:

 - Install Python.
 This project was developed using Python 3.12.2.
 If you don't have Python installed or if you need to upgrade your current version, you can download it from the [official Python website](https://www.python.org/downloads/).
-- You have installed Git, which is necessary to clone the repository.
+- Install Git, which is necessary to clone the repository.
 If you don't have Git installed, you can download it from the [official Git website](https://git-scm.com/downloads).
+- Install ipykernel.

 1. **Clone Repository**
     ```sh